-The SC218G supports one low-profile PCI-E 2.0 (x8) expansion card slot for use with a riser card.
-The SC218G chassis has two low-profile PCI slots available in order to accommodate a variety of riser card and add-on card combinations.
+Four low-profile PCI-E 2.0 (x8) expansion card slots are available for use with riser cards.
+The chassis has four low-profile PCI slots available in order to accomodate a variety of riser card and add-on card combinations.